adduser

 OpenSSH Server is installed by default on FreeBSD.
 But on a fresh FreeBSD system, remote SSH logins are not allowed.
-You must enable SSH access yourself to access your FreeBSD server via SSH.
-This brief guide will explain how to enable SSH on FreeBSD.
-All steps provided below are tested on FreeBSD 12.
+You must enable SSH access yourself to access your FreeBSD server via SSH from other systems on the network.

-Enable SSH On FreeBSD
+Enable SSH on FreeBSD

 If you don't have created any normal users on your system yet, create one first.